 Telling someone is sometimes the hardest thing to do.
 Check out this article for more tips on who you can tell.
 If you still haven’t told anyone and it’s getting harder and harder on a daily basis, the time is now to tell someone you trust who cares about you. keeping it all to yourself doesn’t work and only adds to your stress and the intensity of the situation.

 Making a joke or using a comeback line can work at deflecting nasty comments directed at you.
-Alternatively, you could try dismissing them and not reacting at all.
-People bullying you are looking for a reaction so humour and silence can work to readdress the power balance.
+Alternatively, you could try dismissing them and not react at all.
+People bullying you are looking for a reaction so humour and silence can work to readdress the situation.
 By ignoring them, you completely disarm them, when they realise they’re not getting a reaction, they’ll likely give up – give it a try, if it doesn’t work, no biggie.
-There are plenty more options at your disposal…
+There are more options at your disposal…

 Sticks n’ stones

 Are you keeping a diary of what’s happening?
 If not, you need to start now.
 Keep a record of all events – time and place and what is said or done.
 This will help when it comes to talking to your parents and any teachers.
-Most likely this will feel like the last thing you want to do but it is in fact one of the most important things to do. keeping it all logged will also help you to realise that yes, it is bullying and no, you’re not being ‘too sensitive’.
+Most likely this will feel like the last thing you want to do but it is a really important thing to do.
+Keeping it all logged will also help you to realise that yes, it is bullying and no, you’re not being ‘too sensitive’.

 If the bullying you are experiencing is cyberbullying read this article.